 Defendants convicted of certain sex offences may be registered as sex offenders (Sex Offenders Registration Act 2004 (Vic)) (see Chapter 3.3: Sexual offences).
-For information about An order made by the Supreme Court of Victoria or the High Court of Australia prohibiting a body from acting outside its authority.
-See also jurisdiction; prerogative writ; ultra vires. orders for sex offenders, see Chapter 3.3: Sexual offences.
+For information about prohibition orders for sex offenders, see Chapter 3.3: Sexual offences.

-The court may order a defendant (who possesses stolen goods for which they have been found guilty) to deliver or restore the goods to the owner, or to pay to the owner money in the defendant’s (1) Having control over property.
-Possession is not the same as ownership.
-For example, a bicycle you have borrowed from a friend is in your possession but you do not own it.
-(2) Having illegal drugs on your person or property. when arrested (s 84).
-These orders can be enforced in the same manner as a The amount of money that a court has ordered a debtor to pay. (s 85).
+The court may order a defendant (who possesses stolen goods for which they have been found guilty) to deliver or restore the goods to the owner, or to pay to the owner money in the defendant’s possession when arrested (s 84).
+These orders can be enforced in the same manner as a judgment debt (s 85).

 There are two types of compensation orders.